albertkawmi/albertkawmi.github.io/_posts/2017-02-02-building-a-cms-with-react-redux.md

 ...and negatives...

 * I found the version 5 API hard to learn and a bit confusing in places.
-* It made a stamp on the amp in such a way that incoming developers _have_ to learn Redux Form in order to understand what's happening.
+* It made a stamp on the app in such a way that incoming developers _have_ to learn Redux Form in order to understand what's happening.
 * Changes in React 15.2 caused a wall of red warnings in the console.

 The last point is [discussed in detail here][7] and is no longer a problem in version 6+.
 However, migrating our app from 5 to 6 is not a simple matter.
 For now we are living with it, but it's technical debt that will need to be fixed eventually.